gahoccode/nestful-delights/README.md

 - shadcn-ui
 - Tailwind CSS

+## Deployment

+This site is deployed to GitHub Pages using GitHub Actions.
+The deployment is configured to build from the main branch and deploy to the gh-pages branch.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a92a8519-4d8b-42ac-a2a5-d878d4f11779) and click on Share -> Publish.